Securely deliver static sites using CloudFront and S3

 What each policy means (excerpt of key points)

-| Principal | The CloudFront service is specified, which allows only CloudFront to access objects in the S3 bucket. |
+| Principal | The CloudFront service is specified.
+This means that only CloudFront can access the objects in the S3 bucket. |

 | Action | "s3:GetObject" indicates permission to get an object |